Middle School English Teacher - Long Term Substitute

 Duties and responsibilities include:

-Preparation and implementation of daily lessons for two or three sections of Eighth Grade English
+Preparation and implementation of daily lessons for two sections each of Fifth and Sixth Grade English

 Delivery of assignments and timely evaluation of all relevant class work and student progress